 As per guidance set out in TAG Unit A1.2, 'sunk' costs represent expenditure incurred prior to the scheme appraisal and which cannot be retrieved.
 They, therefore, should not be considered in the appraisal and the decision to invest or not.

-As of 1st March 2020 (end of financial year 19/20), a total of £7.5m (2020 prices) has been incurred by ECC as set out in Table 33.
+As of 1st January 2020 a total of £x (nominal prices) has been incurred by ECC as set out in Table 33.
 These costs are considered sunk and have therefore been excluded from the economic case.

 Base costs